inovex/scrumlr.io/CONTRIBUTING.md

 ## Translating

 Scrumlr currently ships English, German and French.
-Adding a language means creating translation files under `src/i18n/<language code>/` and registering them in a few other places — the full walkthrough is in the [translation guide](https://docs.scrumlr.io/dev/frontend/translating/).
+Adding a language means creating translation files under `src/i18n/<language code>/` and registering them in a few other places.
+You can find the full walkthrough in the [translation guide](https://docs.scrumlr.io/dev/frontend/translating/).
 Once you're done you can open a pull request, and we will try to review your translation by a few samples.